 5 top online scams to look out for throughout 2022

-However, it would be wrong to think that the scammers switch off after holiday season.
+However, it would be wrong to think that the scammers only operates during the holidays.
 They are still very much out there, eager to take your money, and ready to exploit any vulnerability.
 Here at Admincontrol, we take the issue of security on every level very seriously and monitor everything board level security to attacks on our own employees.
-With this in mind, here’s our take on the scams you should be looking out for throughout 2022.
+With this in mind, here’s our take on the scams you should be looking out for this New Year and throughout 2022.

 What are the most common scams to look out for right now?